 Clinical reasoning of multiple findings and manual and visual assessment and treatment skills are emphasized in this course with plenty of practical time/discussion devoted to these two clinical practice tools.

-At the conclusion of this 3-day course, you will have new skills to assess function of the cranium to the 4th thoracic ring (including the clavicle and scapula) and how to find the primary driver for meaningful tasks involving the head, neck and shoulder girdle.
+At the conclusion of this 4-day course, you will have new skills to assess function of the cranium to the 6th thoracic ring (including the clavicle and scapula) and how to find the primary driver for meaningful tasks involving the head, neck and shoulder girdle.
 How to differentiate and treat dural system impairments from cranial musculoskeletal drivers will be covered.
 You will understand how to design a multimodal treatment program (including education, manual therapy (introductory craniosacral release techniques), neuromuscular release, and movement training) to restore function and performance for any patient presenting with headache, neck pain and/or shoulder girdle pain.
 When this course is directed towards therapists with a special interest in pelvic health, the relationship of the pelvic floor to the dura will be included in the curriculum.

 This course builds on previous instruction and the participants will gain the most if they have taken one other course that introduced the concepts of the ISM approach.
 Depending on the course site and experience of the participants, the foot may be added to this course.